kenny59/MinecraftJiraPlugin/readme.md

 2020 UPDATE
 ======================

-I decided to bring-up the plugin for 1.16.x version and using the REST API of JIRA as since the original plugin was released, it is deprecated.
+I decided to bring-up the plugin for 1.16.x version and using the REST API of JIRA as since the original plugin was released, some of it's functionality has been deprecated.

 ORIGINAL DESCRIPTION (by jaysee00) [link](https://bitbucket.org/jaysee00/minecraftjiraplugin/)
 ======================